r-cybersecurity/list-of-security-resources-for-ukraine/README.md

 How are the services accessed: Ukrainians & NATO members can access enhanced services by signing up for GreyNoise where they will be automatically upgraded on signup, and existing accounts have been upgraded.

+### Kontinuum

+Source of information: Kontinuum reached out to r/cybersecurity via [Reddit](https://www.reddit.com/r/cybersecurity/comments/t0sigy/comment/hyf3x8s/?utm_source=share&utm_medium=web2x&context=3) and [GitHub](https://github.com/r-cybersecurity/list-of-security-resources-for-ukraine/issues/12)

+Services being offered: Free Security assessments and free remediation if in our skill set, 30 days free NGAV with SOC monitoring/threat Intel for workstations, servers, mobile devices, real time IP address scanning an blocking of traffic on firewalls.
+The 30 days can be extended as needed per conditions in Ukraine and heightened alert levels.

+Who is eligible: freelance journalists, Ukranians, anyone helping the Ukrainian effort or any company stateside.

+How are the services accessed: please send an email to info@kontinuum.com and we will get in touch with you to help where and how we can.

 ### FlokiNET

 Source of information: https://twitter.com/FlokiNETehf/status/1496968251615686657